PavlinBG/Olx-Alert-Site/README.md

 The site is built using HTML, CSS, and JavaScript.
 The site is designed to be lightweight and easy to use, and provides a clean interface for users to input their search queries and view the latest listings.

-The project is ideal for developers who are new to web development or looking to build a simple web application as a learning exercise.

 ## 💻 Used technologies and libraries

 - Javascript